Teaching Metric Distance to Discrete Autoregressive Language Models: Experiments

 We begin by evaluating \modelname on the multimodal task of visual grounding, which involves generating the coordinates of the bounding box for a specified object based on the corresponding referring expression provided as input.

 \paragraph{Setup.} To evaluate data efficiency, we finetune Phi3V\footnote{\texttt{microsoft/Phi-3.5-vision-instruct (4.2b)}}~\citep{abdin2024phi}, which lacks pretrained grounding ability, on RefCOCO~\citep{kazemzadeh2014referitgame, mao2016generation, yu2016modeling} without object detection pretraining.
 Following~\citep{xiao2024florence}, we combine RefCOCO, RefCOCO+, and RefCOCOg for finetuning.
-We focus on visual grounding—rather than object detection—to extend LLM language grounding. \modelname is compared against strong baselines pretrained on large-scale grounding datasets, including UNINEXT~\citep{yan2023universal}, Ferret~\citep{youferret, zhang2024ferret}, and Florence-2~\citep{xiao2024florence}, all finetuned on the same data.
+We focus on visual grounding, rather than object detection, to extend LLM language grounding. \modelname is compared against strong baselines pretrained on large-scale grounding datasets, including UNINEXT~\citep{yan2023universal}, Ferret~\citep{youferret, zhang2024ferret}, and Florence-2~\citep{xiao2024florence}, all finetuned on the same data.
 Accuracy (IoU~$\geq$~0.5) is the evaluation metric.

 \paragraph{Results.} Table~\ref{table:refcoco} demonstrates that incorporating \modelname consistently enhances performance over the \textit{sft} baseline.
 In contrast, the \textit{vocab} baseline results varied, underscoring the importance of a metric-informed target distribution for improved outcomes.
 With \modelname, Phi3V attains visual grounding performance on par with state-of-the-art models trained on large-scale pretraining datasets optimized for object detection and grounding tasks.
-Refer to~\cref{subsec:ax_samples_vg} for the qualitative samples.
+Refer to~\cref{subsec:ax_samples_vg} for qualitative samples and a hard-case IoU analysis showing that \modelname predictions remain geometrically closer to the ground truth even when incorrect.